namukang/princetonroaring20.com/auditions.markdown

 ## Auditions

 <div class="auditions">
-<a href="http://goo.gl/5Fr2l" id="auditions_button">Sign up now!</a>
+<a href="https://wass.princeton.edu/pages/viewcalendar.page.php?cal_id=1134" id="auditions_button">Sign up now!</a>
 </div>

 ### Audition Schedule

 All interested members of the classes of 2015 and 2016 are welcome (and encouraged) to audition for R20.
-Come back soon to hear about fall auditions!
+Fall auditions will be held from Sunday, September 16th to Wednesday, September 19th.
+Sign up above!

 ### Audition Location